University of Texas at Tyler: Debate

 UT Tyler competes in the National Parliamentary Debate Association.
-The debate team at UT Tyler has a rich history of national success making five national finals appearances: Sam Cook and Steven Hullum (NPTE 2015 and 2016); Ayush Kumar and Mason Remaley (NPTE 2020, 2022, and NPDA 2022).
-Cook and Hullum were the NPTE 2016 national champions.
+The team has competed in the national finals several times.

 Athletics

 UT Tyler competes in the Lone Star Conference of the NCAA's Division II.
-The current 2020–21 school year is the last of the program's planned three-year transition from Division III.
+It completed its three-year transition from Division III in 2021.
 Both the men's and women's sports teams are referred to as the Patriots.

 The school does not have a football program.

 UT Tyler participates in the following fifteen sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field, while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball.

 Since 2005, UT Tyler student-athletes have won 29 American Southwest Conference Championships, 29 ASC East Division championships, made 32 team appearances in the NCAA postseason and had 26 students earn All-America or Academic All-America Honors.

 Media

-Besides its newspaper, the Patriot Talon, UT Tyler has its own campus radio station, KVUT, a source of NPR news and programs, local news and public affairs, and jazz music during evening and overnight hours.
+Besides its newspaper, the Patriot Talon, UT Tyler has its own NPR-affiliated campus radio station, KVUT.